pranita09/hashnode-backup/clfgwa4bt001409mo6s5d8ubv.md

 4. Always put a `.catch` statement in your chain to make sure all errors are being handled. i.e. Always terminate the chain with a catch.

 The thing is, chaining promises together just like callbacks can get pretty bulky and confusing.
-That's why Async and Await were brought about.
+One interesting thing about promises is that we cannot store a promise into a variable.
+But async-await can make it possible.
+Here is why Async and Await were brought about.
 Now, sit back, relax, and let's go to our final destination of async-await!

 ## Why and What is async-await?